oddbird/oddleventy/content/blog/2023/when-to-choose-a-progressive-web-app.md

 can cost more than a responsive web app.

 ### Faster Development & Updates
-*…when it's a priority to make your app available to users quickly.*
+*Choose a progressive web app when it's a priority to make your app available to users quickly.*

 PWAs have all the same advantages of responsive web apps when it comes to speed of development and updates.
 Developing only one codebase takes less time than